All Docstrings

 LyoPronto.PrimaryDryFitType

-PrimaryDryFit: a type for storing experimental data and indicating how it should be fit.
+PrimaryDryFit: a type for indicating how experimental data should be fit.

 Provided constructors:

-The use of this struct is determined in large part by the implementation of LyoPronto.obj_expT.
-If a given field is not available, set it to missing and things should basically work.
+The use of this struct is determined in large part by the implementation of LyoPronto.obj_expT and LyoPronto.err_expT!.
+If a given field is not available, it will be set to missing and things should basically work.
 At least t and Tfs are expected to always be provided.

-In the end, Tfs and Tvws are each stored as a tuple of vectors, but the constructor tries to be flexible about allowing a single vector to be passed in place of a tuple of vectors.
+In the end, Tfs and Tvws are each stored as a tuple of vectors, but the constructors try to be flexible about allowing a single vector to be passed in place of a tuple of vectors.

-Tf_iend and Tvw_iend default to [length(Tf) for Tf in Tfs] and [length(Tvw) for Tvw in Tvws], respectively, with one value for each temperature series; they are used to dictate if a given temperature series should be truncated sooner than the full length in the fitting procedure.
-This implies that all the temperature series are valid initially at the same time points, then stop having measured values after a different number of measurements.
-If a single value is given for Tvw, then it is taken to be an endpoint, and Tvw_iend will be missing.
+The fields Tf_iend and Tvw_iend default to [length(Tf) for Tf in Tfs] and [length(Tvw) for Tvw in Tvws], respectively, with one value for each temperature series; they are used to dictate if a given temperature series should be truncated sooner than the full length in the fitting procedure.
+This implies that all the temperature series correspond to the same time points, then stop having measured values after a different number of measurements.
+If a single value is given for Tvws, then it is taken to be an endpoint, and Tvw_iend will be missing.

 t_end indicates an end of drying, particularly if taken from other measurements (e.g. from Pirani-CM convergence).
 If set to missing, it is ignored in the objective function.
 If set to a tuple of two times, then in the objective function any time in that window is not penalized; outside that window, squared error takes over, as for the single time case.